UIC-Blockchain-Crypto/Course-Materials/README.md

 Note: This is not an investment course, we will not learn what crypto are good investments.

-## Expectations
-- This is not computer science course but we will be do light coding and get into technical details.
-- The course requires you to have access to a computer for assignments and projects (please see if you have issues getting access to a computer or internet).
-- What happens on the blockchain stays in the blockchain [FOREVER], please be responsible when you are posting content on blockchain networks (including testnet).
-- The first 4 classes are crucial, if you're still lost after the 4th class, please see me.

 ## How to Reach Instructor
 **Instructor Name:** Mabel Oza